 Graves of naval trainees, Llandegfan

 In the churchyard of St Tegfan’s Church are the graves of more than 30 boys from HMS Clio, an "industrial training ship" which was moored on the Menai Strait from 1877 to 1920.
-Their names, from parish burial records and contemporary press reports, are listed below.
+See below for their names and details, from parish burial records, grave inscriptions and contemporary press reports.

 Most of the boys buried here died of illness.
 Ordinary schools would close for days or weeks during outbreaks of infections diseases, but the Clio boys stayed together.
 Some lost toes to frostbite in winter.
 The first captain-superintendent repeatedly had his requests for a more sheltered berth rejected.

 William Crook, buried here, died aged 13 in February 1906 of brain damage sustained when other boys on the ship bullied him.
 Several of the bullies were later moved to “reformatories”, after Prime Minister William Gladstone said they should be prosecuted.
 The Home Office ordered an inspection of the ship.

 HMS Clio ostensibly prepared boys who were orphaned, neglected or ill-behaved for life with the Royal Navy or on civilian ships.
 Many chose not to become sailors, and the Royal Navy was reluctant to take sailors from such a background.
 Children were often sent to HMS Clio by the courts as punishment.
 In 1902, for example, the Amlwch Petty Sessions sentenced repeat offender William Jones, aged 13, to eight strokes with the rod and to living on HMS Clio until his 15th birthday.